 This often takes considerable time and expense, adding layers of complexity to the divorce.
 It may even end up at trial.

 The key to having a prenuptial agreement positively impact the divorce process is to have it prepared and signed with an experienced divorce lawyer.

-The lawyers at Spectrum Family Law in Vancouver will sit down with you and discuss your unique situation if you are intending to marry and want to create a prenup.
+The lawyers at Spectrum Family Law in BC will sit down with you and discuss your unique situation if you are intending to marry and want to create a prenup.

 Our main hub for British Columbia is located in the heart of Vancouver.
 That said, we serve the entire province of BC.
 We have the infrastructure to work with any of our clients virtually — even the furthest regions of British Columbia.